Titoki Education and Learning Ltd

 Workshops

-Please note your place is not confirmed until we have received your course fee due to the high level of interest
+Please note your place is not confirmed until we have received your course fee due to the high level of interest.
+All prices below include GST.

 Rongoa 1

 This is the beginning of the journey.
 It introduces participants to the world of rongoa Maori, and the tikanga involved in learning rongoa.
 It focuses on getting to know the ngahere (the bush), how to identify the plants and trees that grow there, and the tikanga (traditional practices) that must be followed in harvesting from the ngahere for rongoa.
 It also puts participants in touch with resources and techniques, both traditional and current, to help them retain what they are learning, and to make use of it in a practical way.
-TAURANGA WORKSHOPS Dates - Option 3: Saturday 6 and Sunday 7 September, 2025 Dates - Option 4: Saturday 20 and Sunday 21 September, 2025 Time: 9.00am to 4.00pm both days Tutor: Rob McGowanVenue: Aongatete Lodge, Katikati, Bay of Plenty (accomm. avail Sat night, no charge)Fee: $260.00 Friday Accommodation - optional: $60 per person
+Participants need no prior knowledge/experience or understanding of Te Reo to join the journey.
+TAURANGA WORKSHOPS Dates - Option 3: Saturday 29 and Sunday 30 August, 2026

 Rongoa 2

-This workshop follows on from Rongoa 1 as is a pre-requisite for undertaking Rongoa 4 (Medicine Manufacture).
+This workshop follows on from Rongoa 1.
 It will not only continue the development of knowledge around tikanga and plant identification, but will focus on harvesting and preparation of rongoa and their uses, and care of the ngahere (bush) to ensure rongoa continues to be available.
+Participants need to have completed Rongoa 1 or similar programme/knowledge level.

 Rongoa 3